 Marriage or civil partnership certificate

 If your marriage or civil partnership certificate is not in English, you must get it translated.
 The person who translates the certificate into English must sign a statement of truth setting out their qualifications to translate it (for example that they are a professional translator or a native French speaker or have a degree in Spanish) and confirming that the translation is true and accurate.
-You can find companies that offer legal translation services by searching the internet.
+You can find companies that offer legal translation services by searching online.
 Ask several for a quote before deciding which one to use.

 Alternatively the translation can be certified by a Notary Public.
 This is usually more expensive.
 Notaries are qualified lawyers who play a special role in confirming a document is genuine – often for use abroad.
 For information about notaries and where to find one see The Notaries Society.